Allow access to a consumer account

 Note

 A provider can include different callback procedures in an app.
-These should be specified in the README file of the application.
+These should be specified in the README file of the app.

 Create and associate the reference to the app in a single step